Arran Stephens: Awards

 In 1997, Stephens received the Canadian Health Food Association Lifetime Achievement Award.

 In 2002, Stephens received the Ernst & Young Manufacturing & Distribution Award.

 In 2002, Stephens was honored with the Organics Achievement Award by the CHFA.

-In 2011, Arran and Ratana Stephens made a $1,000,000 contribution to the Vancouver General Hospital Gastroenterology Department.

-In 2012, The Rodale Institute announced the establishment of the Ratana and Arran Stephens Scholarship Fund, awarding scholarships to war veterans who are students of organic agriculture, made possible through a donation from Nature's Path.
+In 2012, The Rodale Institute announced the establishment of the Ratana and Arran Stephens Scholarship Fund, awarding scholarships to war veterans who are students of organic agriculture.
+This was made possible through a donation from Nature's Path.

-In 2013, Stephens the New York-based Leadership Institute honored Arran Stephens as the recipient of the first-ever Leadership Award for Character, Vision, and Impact at The Leadership Institute's launch event.
+In 2013, the New York-based Leadership Institute honored Arran Stephens as the recipient of the first-ever Leadership Award for Character, Vision, and Impact at The Leadership Institute's launch event.
 He was also awarded the New Hope Hall of Legends Award, which celebrates individuals who have made significant contributions to the development and evolution of the natural products industry.

 In 2013, Arran and Ratana Stephens won the Growing the Organic Industry Award from the Organic Trade Association.

 In 2013, Arran Stephens was awarded the OTA Organic Leadership Award.

 In April 2014, Ratana and Arran won the Stewardship Award for their leadership in the food industry from the Food in Canada magazine.

 In November 2017, Ratana and Arran Stephens won the Leader in Sustainability award given by the Rabobank North America Leadership Awards.

 In September 2018, Arran was awarded the Organic Pioneer Award from the Rodale Institute.

-The University of Victoria (UVIC) announced that Ratana and Arran are to receive an honorary doctorate degree in Education in June 2020, however, this has been delayed due to COVID-19.
+In November 2021, the University of Victoria (UVIC) conferred honorary doctorate degrees in Education upon Ratana and Arran.

 In 2021, Arran and Ratana received the Order of British Columbia.
 They were among a select few individuals to receive this honor, and they are recognized as extraordinary individuals who made significant contributions to B.C.
+The investiture ceremony was delayed to March 2022, due to safety considerations for COVID-19.

 The Stephens received the Canada Marketing Legends Award in 2021 from the American Marketing Association.

 Ratana and Arran won the Sustainable Food Award from Ecovia Intelligence in 2021 for their contributions to building a sustainable food industry.
 The 2021 awards were hosted online due to the pandemic.

 In 2021, Arran and Ratana received the Lifetime Achievement Award in the 7th Annual Drishti Awards for their outstanding efforts to contribute to a civil society.

+In August 2022, Arran and Ratana were inducted into the Grocery Hall of Fame by Grocery Business magazine.

+In October 2022, Arran and Ratana received the Peter B. Gustavson School of Business 2022 Distinguished Entrepreneurs of the Year Award (DEYA) from the University of Victoria.

+In April 2024, Arran and Ratana received the Rix Award for Engaged Community Citizenship from the Greater Vancouver Board of Trade.

+In June 2024, the University of British Columbia conferred honorary doctorate degrees in Science upon Arran and Ratana.

+In September 2024, Arran and Ratana received the President’s Distinguished Community Leadership Award from Simon Fraser University for their unwavering commitment to the health of both people and the planet.